ankain-lesly/php-mvc-core/README.md

+# PHP Waker ORM

-# Waker Object Relational Mapper
+An Object Relational Mapper for PHP

-A PHP Object Relational Mapper and a Data Abstraction layer for Relational Databases
+A PHP SQL Object Relational Mapper and a Data Abstraction layer for Relational Databases